Erin Nealy Cox

 Structural Parallel: Acosta and the Epstein NPA

-According to public statements, attorney Paul Cassell — victims’ advocate in both the Epstein and Boeing cases — publicly drew the comparison between the two agreements 5.
-Analysis of the two cases identifies the following structural parallels: both involved Trump-appointed US Attorneys who negotiated agreements that legal commentators characterized as historically lenient for the magnitude of the conduct; both had Kirkland & Ellis on the defense side — K&E partners Jay Lefkowitz and Ken Starr negotiated Alexander Acosta’s 2008 Epstein non-prosecution agreement, while K&E partner Mark Filip signed the 2021 Boeing DPA; and both US Attorneys resigned shortly after their respective agreements 5.
-According to the public record, Acosta became Labor Secretary and resigned in July 2019 when the Epstein NPA received renewed scrutiny; Nealy Cox resigned January 9, 2021 and joined K&E 5.
-According to the American Prospect, the outlet titled its February 9, 2024 analysis "The Boeing Epstein Deal" 5.
+According to attorney Paul Cassell — victims’ advocate in both the Epstein and Boeing cases — the two agreements invite direct comparison, one he drew publicly 5.
+Cross-reference of the two cases shows several structural parallels: both involved Trump-appointed US Attorneys who negotiated agreements that legal commentators characterized as historically lenient for the magnitude of the conduct; both had Kirkland & Ellis on the defense side — K&E partners Jay Lefkowitz and Ken Starr negotiated Alexander Acosta’s 2008 Epstein non-prosecution agreement, while K&E partner Mark Filip signed the 2021 Boeing DPA; and both US Attorneys resigned shortly after their respective agreements 5.
+Review of the public record shows that Acosta became Labor Secretary and resigned in July 2019 when the Epstein NPA received renewed scrutiny, that Nealy Cox resigned January 9, 2021 and joined K&E, and that the American Prospect titled its February 9, 2024 piece "The Boeing Epstein Deal" 5.

-Records show one documented difference: Acosta was himself a former K&E associate prior to his government service, while Nealy Cox had no prior K&E affiliation before the Boeing matter 5.
-Analysis of the structural features of the two agreements and documented public statements by Cassell and media commentators supports this parallel as a synthesis-level inference; it does not rest on any documented communication between the two matters or the two US Attorneys 5.
+Cross-reference of the careers identifies one documented difference: Acosta was himself a former K&E associate prior to his government service, while Nealy Cox had no prior K&E affiliation before the Boeing matter 5.
+Analysis of the structural features of the two agreements rests on those parallels and on the public statements of Cassell and media commentators; it is an analytical comparison and does not rest on any documented communication between the two matters or the two US Attorneys 5.

 Political Contributions